osu-eesc/cms-docs/user-guide/docs/content-types/event.md

     </blockquote>

   - **Zoom details**: If you scheduled this event in Zoom, enter the link, phone number(s), and meeting ID provided here (these do not need to be entered in the event description as well).
-  - **Event Cost**: how much it costs to attend the event
+  - **Event cost**: how much it costs to attend the event
-  - **Registration Link**: a link to register for the event online.
+  - **Registration link**: a link to register for the event online.
 If you enter the link here, you don’t need to enter it in the description.
-  - **Registration Closed**: If you check this box, the registration button will be replaced with text that says "Registration Closed" on the event page and in teasers for the event in event lists.
+  - **Registration closed**: If you check this box, the registration button will be replaced with text that says "Registration Closed" on the event page and in teasers for the event in event lists.
-  - **Event Type (required)**: the category for the event.
-This is used for internal reporting as well as for export to OSU's calendar system, Localist.
+  - **Contact name, email, and phone (required)**: person to contact with questions about the event.
+This information is required by OSU’s calendar system, which pulls Extension events
   - **Description (required)**: the full event description.
 You do not need to include information, such as date, location, or cost, that is already included in other fields.
   - **More information or promotional flyer**: uploaded flyer or registration form for the event